taocpp/PEGTL/doc/Actions-and-States.md

 ## Legacy Actions

-There are [compatibility rules](Rule-Reference.md#compatibility) that replicate the intrusive way action invocations were part of the grammar in the PEGTL 0.x.
+There are [compatibility rules](Rule-Reference.md#compatibility) that replicate the intrusive way action invocations were part of the grammar in the PEGTL 0.x versions.

 ---